Planning Primer Elective – Heritage

-The Planning, Infrastructure and Economic Development Department is offering the Planning Primer Program to help residents become more aware of, and more involved in, the land-use planning process.
+The Planning, Development and Building Services Department offers the Planning Primer sessions (free of charge) to help residents become more aware of, and more involved in, the land-use planning process.

-The core courses, called Primer I and Primer II, describe the legislative and policy basis under which land-use planning decisions are made, the way policy documents are amended and how to make a development application.
+The core course describes the legislative and policy basis under which land-use planning decisions are made, the way policy documents are amended and how to make a development application.

 Please send your questions to primer@ottawa.ca